Body Mass Index bmi for women, female version

 Is BMI interpreted the same way for children and teens as it is for adults?

-Yes, but the criteria that is used to interpret the meaning of the BMI number for children and teens is different from those used for adults.
+Yes, but the criteria used to interpret BMI numbers for children and teens is different from those used for adults.

 - The amount of body fat changes with age